shawlu95/Beyond-LeetCode-SQL/Interview/03_Monthly_Active_User/README.md

 2 rows in set (0.01 sec)
 ```

-Inner join also serves the purpurse, and avoid making a cartesian product between two tables as in the cross join above (although query optimizer can take care of such trivial optimization, it's useful to know).
+Inner join also serves the purpose, and avoid making a cartesian product between two tables as in the cross join above (although query optimizer can take care of such trivial optimization, it's useful to know).

 __Why__ inner join: *user_id* in  *UserHistory* table is a foreign key referring to *User* table primary key.
 Meaning that it is a subset of the primary key column.
 There may exists users who never logged on, and never appeared in the *UserHistory* table.
 Since we are interested in monthly active users.
 It's safe to ignore those inactive users.